 charnwoodstoves

 The next in a series of essays by Charmain Ponnuthurai is about ‘Going Inwards’.
-Charmain (Dammy) is the author of Midnight Feasts: An Anthology of Late-night Munchies, and founder of Larder and Crane cookware.
+Dammy is the author of Midnight Feasts: An Anthology of Midnight Feasts & Late Night Munchies, and co-founder of Dammy (a workwear jacket brand riffing on the chef’s jacket).
+She is also the former founder of Crane cookware used by the Charnwood team in many of our photo and video shoots.

 ________________